 As traditional measures of economic progress like GDP are criticized for ignoring downsides including pollution or diminishment of resources such as fresh water or fossil fuels, there has been an increased urgency to arguments for a more balanced and accurate reckoning of costs.
 That is particularly so as fast-developing nations such as India and China jostle with rich nations for access to those resources and insist on their own right to pollute on a path toward growth.

-Proponents of so-called "green accounting"- gathered in Rio de Janeiro this week for the Rio Earth Summit- hope that putting dollar values on resources will slam the brakes on unfettered development.
+Proponents of so-called “green accounting” _ who will gather in Rio de Janeiro this week for the Rio Earth Summit _ hope that putting dollar values on resources will slam the brakes on unfettered development.
 A mentality of growth at any cost is already blamed for disasters like the chronic floods that hit deforested Haiti or the raging sand storms that have swept regions of China, worsening desertification.

 Environmental economists argue that redefining nature in stark monetary terms would offer better information for making economic and development decisions.
 That, they say, would make governments and corporations less likely to jeopardize future stocks of natural assets or environmental systems that mostly unseen make the planet habitable, from forests filtering water to the frogs keeping swarming insects in check.